olleicua/hcl/README.md

 ----

 The `-u` flag makes Underscore.js 1.4.3 available at the top level.
-Each property of the the `_` object added as a top level function.
+Each property of the `_` object added as a top level function.
+For
-For example:
+example:

 ```lisp
 (def _ (require "underscore"))